 Sad that the list is done?
 No worries!
 We have an additional brand for you!

-The bonus brand that made our list is Woodstrk.
-Woodstrk is sustainable luxe swimwear brand that is designed in Germany, but made in Portugal.
+The bonus brand that made our list is Narah Soleigh (formerly Woodstrk).
+Narah Soleigh is sustainable luxe swimwear brand that is designed in Germany, but made in Portugal.
 The bikinis are visually appealing with a bohemian twist.
 The fabrics are made from discarded fishing nets, fabric scraps, and other materials.
 Unfortunately, the bikinis aren’t for sale as of now as the store is opening soon, but keep your eye out for when it opens!

 That’s our list!
 As you concluded, all of these brands have a similar goal in mind which is to eliminate waste in our oceans.
 However, one thing to note is that even with fabrics such as rPET and Econyl, there’s always the issue of microplastics.
 As more fabric solutions become available, hopefully we’ll see less synthetic alternatives in the future.
 For now, the cool thing with recycled PET and nylon materials is that they create high quality fabrics while drastically reducing manufacturing emissions and reducing ocean and landfill waste!

 If you want to learn more about sustainable materials, check out our ebooks on our Green Story homepage.
 Share this blog with your friends if you liked it and plan on buying sustainable swimwear soon!